 Located near Glasgow the company utilises its in-house design and manufacturing capabilities to engineer a thin-film core material that is flexible, temperature resistant, lightweight, low profile, compact, and capable of producing high resolution images.

 Current products have a broad range of applications, including non-destructive testing and monitoring in industry, medical imaging and wearables.
-In the Covid-19 pandemic, Novosound has also developed a lung ultrasound system for monitoring of acute respiratory failure.
+During the Covid-19 pandemic, Novosound also developed a lung ultrasound system for monitoring of acute respiratory failure.